 Openness is the key to these things.
-Its not that each of those concerns cant be worked out if they’re not ideal. but finding an ideal situation out of school may be a little tougher than expected.
+It’s not that each of those concerns cant is worked out if they’re not ideal. but finding an ideal situation out of school may be a little tougher than expected.

 Again.
 I learned that this was perfectly fine.
 I took what I learned from that office but I also learned what I needed to prioritize in my next job: